philippotto-hauber/poll-tracker-assignment/README.md

 # poll-tracker-assignment

 ## Overview
 This repo contains a script to scrape, clean and aggregate poll data from this [url](https://cdn-dev.economistdatateam.com/jobs/pds/code-test/index.html).
 The main script is `scrape_polls.py` which loads functions defined in `tools_scrape_polls.py` to perform the individual steps of the analysis.
-The output are two csv files: `polls.csv` and `trends.csv`.
+The outputs are two csv files: `polls.csv` and `trends.csv`.

 ## Preliminaries